D.A. Commissioning & Legal Services

 The prohibited grounds listed in the legislation are exhaustive and there is no protection for differential treatment based on other grounds unless the omission of the particular ground is found to breach the Canadian Charter of Rights and Freedom (Charter).

 If you think that your human rights have been violated in any way, contact D.A.
-Commissioning & Legal Services for a free consultation to discuss your case.
+Commissioning & Legal Services for an in-depth consultation to discuss your case.

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.